-Interestingly, studies using a function blocking antibody and a chemical genetic approach showed that EphB4 kinase signalling regulates lymphatic valve formation (11), while genetic studies have demonstrated an important function for its ligand EphrinB2 in the formation of both lymphatic and venous valves (12, 17).
-Using our genetic loss-of-function model we confirmed the essential role of EphB4 in lymphatic valve morphogenesis.
-Deletion of Ephb4 during embryonic valve formation led to a complete absence of valves that form in control mesenteries by E18.5 by lymphatic endothelial cells (LECs) expressing high levels of Prox1 (Supplemental Figure 4C).
+studies have demonstrated an important function for its ligand, Ephrin B2, in the formation of both lymphatic and venous valves (12, 17).
+Using our genetic loss-of-function model, we confirmed the essential role of EPHB4 in lymphatic valve morphogenesis.
+Deletion of Ephb4 during embryonic valve formation led to a complete absence of valves that form in control mesenteries by E18.5 by LECs expressing high levels of PROX1 (Supplemental Figure 4C).
 In addition, early postnatal deletion of Ephb4 led to a complete loss of lymphatic valves (Supplemental Figure 4D).
-These results demonstrate a critical role of Ephb4 in the formation and early postnatal maintenance of lymphatic valves, and highlight conserved mechanisms regulating the formation of valves at different anatomical sites.
+These results demonstrate a critical role of Ephb4 in the formation and early postnatal maintenance of lymphatic valves and highlight conserved mechanisms regulating the formation of valves at different anatomical sites.